Skip to content

 Install AccuKnox pre-chart

-email.user The Email user that will send invitation, reports, etc. Customer
+email.user Email user will send signup invites, reports, etc. Customer

 email.host The Email server address Customer